Enterisr/knessetNLP/NOTES.md

 18.8
 Started refnining utterances. seems like some subjects are getting double written\not written. have a problem with middle names seems like there are too many options for first-last names kinds and ways to write them. i need to use rapidfuzz to help me with that, just to catch names correctly. also logging to file mks that didnt found exact match

+22.8.25
+refining utterances further, added logging. now rapidfuzz will take only from specific certainty..  also a minor refactor.